Col Joye: Musical career

 Jacobson started performing and recording in the late 1950s with his backing band, originally called the KJ Quintet, the predecessor of what would become the Joy Boys, which included his brothers Kevin and Keith.

 As Col Joye he enjoyed a string of hits on the local and national singles charts of Australia beginning in 1959.
 Joye's first single, "Stagger Lee" was a cover of the Lloyd Price US original.
 However, his third single "Bye Bye Baby" (written by American Frank McNulty) reached No.3 on the Australian Kent Music Report charts in 1959, followed by "Rockin Rollin Clementine" also peaking at No. 3.
 His fifth single, "Oh Yeah Uh Huh", became his most successful, making him the first Australian pop artist to hold a No.1 record nationwide.
 He also had other charting singles, including "Yes Sir That's My Baby" peaking at No. 5 nationally.

 Backing vocals on "Bye Bye Baby" were by male trio The Sapphires.
-The Sapphires were Duke Finlay, Tony Garrick and Ned Hussey, initially starting as a Sydney vocal trio in 1957, Barry Carroll was added in 1960 to round out their sound (much like the The Delltones) and they were used as backing group for many Australian artists on studio recordings in the early 1960s.
+The Sapphires were Duke Finlay, Tony Garrick and Ned Hussey, initially starting as a Sydney vocal trio in 1957, Barry Carroll was added in 1960 to round out their sound (much like The Delltones) and they were used as backing group for many Australian artists on studio recordings in the early 1960s.
 They also appeared in Lee Gordon concert shows, and wrote some songs.
 (Note: Not to be confused with a Melbourne instrumental group of the same name, active between 1958 and 1964, led by guitarist Charles Osbourne.)

 In mid-October 1959, Joye and The Joy Boys performed in shows titled Lee Gordon's 1959 Rock'n'Roll Spectacular.
 The concerts at the Sydney Stadium were edited into a film called Rock 'n' Roll which premiered on 30 October.
 Four of the five songs performed by Joye were included on the album Songs That Rocked the Stadium, released December 1959.
 The film, thought lost but rediscovered in 2020, includes rare footage of a 1950s rock and roll concert in Australia.

 Joye and The Joy Boys performed regularly on the television program Bandstand.
 They toured Australia with fellow acts that were featured on the program, including Judy Stone, the De Kroo Brothers, Sandy Scott and Little Pattie.
 They also appeared on Johnny O'Keefe's Six O'Clock Rock.
 In the mid-1960s, the band entertained troops in Vietnam and Borneo and recorded several songs in Japan.

 Joye's popularity leveled off after the changes to the music scene associated with the rise of surf music and the British Invasion, and it was not until 1973 that he had another hit record, with the country music song "Heaven Is My Woman's Love", reaching No. 1 on the Go-Set charts that year.